Tyrone Montgomery

 Tyrone Montgomery (born August 3, 1970) is an American former professional football player who was a running back and wide receiver in the National Football League (NFL) for the Los Angeles Raiders and St. Louis Rams from 1992 to 1995.
 He played college football for the Ole Miss Rebels.
-He also played professionally for the Winnipeg Blue Bombers of the United States Football League (USFL).
+He also played professionally for the Winnipeg Blue Bombers of the Canadian Football League (CFL).